 The central aim of the College's Policy is to require action which will remove any existing barriers to all staff, students, governors and visitors, irrespective of age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex (gender) and sexual orientation.

 Trade union facility time

-The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the College to publish information on facility time arrangements for trade union officials at the College:
+The Trade Union Act 2016 and the Trade Union (Facility Time Publication Requirements) Regulations 2017 require the College to publish data each year on paid facility time for employees who are trade union representatives.